 Virtual Targeted Workshops

 Workshops cover the topics most relevant to where your company is headed, and may include go-to-market strategy, investor readiness, pitch coaching, and federal market navigation.
+A dedicated investor readiness track covers due diligence, term sheets, and cap table structure, run by practitioners including Harpoon Ventures and Shield Capital.

 Featured Events